Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Introduction

 Here and in the literature {\em spontaneous synchronization}, {\em global synchronization} and {\em benign landscape} (for $\mathsf E$) are used indistinguishably.
 The last name comes from the nonlinear optimization community, for which the interest in this problem arises naturally from the possibility of understanding the geometry of a nonconvex functional to be optimized.

-Considering the Kuramoto model in RGG is important since these kinds of graph are able to reflect both the randomness and the spatial structure that are present in many situations, the latter being responsible for some particular behaviors.
-That is the case, for example, of the cycle graphs that support {\em twisted states} \cite{wsg} and the RGG in the circle, which have the same topology as the cycle, but, opposite to them, are not exactly solvable due to the lack of symmetries that are present in the cycle \cite{devita2025energy}.
+A random geometric graph (RGG) is a graph with vertex set given by a set of random points in some prescribed metric space and edge set formed by some geometric considerations, usually closeness with respect to the metric.
+Such graphs have a spatial structure, in stark contrast with Erd\H os-R\'enyi random graphs which are formed in a mean-field way.
+In particular, the spatial structure has been shown to be responsible of some particular behaviors in systems of coupled oscillators.
+That is the case, for example, of the Kuramoto on cycle graphs that support {\em twisted states} \cite{wsg} and the RGG in the circle.
+RGGs in the circle have the same topology as the cycle graph but, opposite to them, they are not exactly solvable due to the lack of symmetries that are present in the cycle \cite{devita2025energy}.

+In this article, for every $n\in\N$ and $\ep>0$, we consider RGG with vertex set given by $n$ points drawn i.i.d. uniformly on the $2$-sphere $\mathbb S^2$, and edge set formed by connecting every point with any other point within $3$ dimensional Euclidean distance $\sqrt{\ep}$ (here we view $\mathbb S^2\subset\R^3$).
+We will also put weights on the edges, rendering it a weighted RGG, but we do not go into it now.

-Abdalla, Bandeira, and Invernizzi \cite{abdalla2024guarantees} proposed studying the Kuramoto model in RGG on the sphere.
-That is, the node set $V$ is given by i.i.d. points uniformly distributed on the $d$-dimensional sphere $\mathbb S^d\subset\R^{d+1}$ and the edge set is composed of those pairs of nodes that are at Euclidean distance less than some parameter $\sqrt{\ep}$.
+Abdalla, Bandeira, and Invernizzi \cite{abdalla2024guarantees} proposed studying the Kuramoto model in RGG on the $d$-sphere.
 They show that spontaneous synchronization occurs with high probability as $n\to \infty$ in at least one of the two regimes (see \cite[Theorems 3 and 4]{abdalla2024guarantees}):

 or